 It turns out there are plenty of Lincoln connections throughout Illinois beyond what most history books tell you.
 Every local historical society seems to boast a long-cherished Lincoln tale.
 In modern times experts have debunked many of these old stories, but other connections are quite true.

 Author Kate Gingold followed very convoluted paths to arrive at some of the Lincoln connections she describes in Six Degrees of Abraham Lincoln.

 Why "Six Degrees?"
 Also known as the “Human Web,” the Six Degrees of Separation theory proposes that every human being is connected to any other human being by no more than six steps.
 Wikipedia has a nice explanation with a colorful graph if you want to know more about how this works.
 Visit Wikipedia : Six Degrees.

-The Human Web, this year’s interest in anything Lincoln and a dose of healthy home-town pride have led many Illinois communities to wonder where their town fits into The Six Degrees of Abraham Lincoln.
+The Human Web, 2009’s interest in anything Lincoln, and a dose of healthy home-town pride have led many Illinois communities to wonder where their town fits into The Six Degrees of Abraham Lincoln.

 These stories are not the same stories we learned in school.
 Did you know Lincoln was involved in a duel?
 These stories also have ties to present day people.
 Here's an example:

 Lincoln's wife Mary was committed to a sanitarium in Batavia.
 That building is still standing.
 At the time of Lincoln's 200th birthday, it was owned by a dentist from Naperville.
 That dentist graduated from Knox College, the last remaining site of the Lincoln/Douglas debates.